rayova/cdk-ecs-keycloak/API.md

 Name|Description
 ----|-----------
 [EnsureMysqlDatabaseExtension](#wheatstalk-cdk-ecs-keycloak-ensuremysqldatabaseextension)|Ensures a MySQL database exists by adding an init container.
-[KeyCloakContainerExtension](#wheatstalk-cdk-ecs-keycloak-keycloakcontainerextension)|Extends a task definition by adding a keycloak container to it.
+[KeyCloakContainerExtension](#wheatstalk-cdk-ecs-keycloak-keycloakcontainerextension)|Adds a keycloak container to a task definition it.

 **Structs**